Touch the Sun (TV series): Screenings

 Touch the Sun screened nationally at 6:30pm, Sunday evenings on the ABC for six consecutive weeks from 27 March 1988.
 The series was critically acclaimed.

-After winning an International Emmy Award, Captain Johnno of the Touch the Sun series was re-screened on the ABC as a special event on 21 December 1988 at 8:30 pm.
+After winning an International Emmy Award, Captain Johnno was re-screened on the ABC as a special event on 21 December 1988 at 8:30 pm.

 Touch the Sun re-screened as part of the ABC’s Sunday Afternoon Summer Edition program, which went to air from December 1991 to February 1992.

 Captain Johnno was screened on the Ansett In-Flight Entertainment Service in 1992.

 Touch the Sun re-screened nationally as part of the Family Album series on the ABC, Saturday evenings at 6.00 pm, from 26 February 1994.

 Touch the Sun was screened on The Disney Channel at 7.30 pm Sundays in February and March 1997.

 Screenings for the Hearing Impaired Children

 The Foundation held a screening of the subtitled version of Captain Johnno at the State Film theatre in Melbourne on 2 August 1988.
 The screening was attended by 240 children from schools for the deaf and from schools with attached hearing impaired units.
 Janet Holmes a Court, Chairman of the Foundation welcomed the children to the screening with the assistance of Julie Rees from the Victorian School for the Deaf, who translated Mrs Holmes a Court’s welcome into sign language.
 The film was very well received by the children and their teachers.
 The Foundation held a screening of the subtitled version of Captain Johnno at the Theatre of the Australian Film Television and Radio School in Sydney on 28 November 1988.
 The children were welcomed to the screening by Dr Patricia Edgar, Director of the Foundation, whose remarks were translated into sign language.
 Some 200 children from schools for the deaf and schools with attached hearing impaired units thoroughly enjoyed the film.

 On Thursday 3 May 1990 the Foundation, in conjunction with the Young Variety Club of Western Australia, held a screening for deaf children of the subtitled version of Captain Johnno in Perth.